ABOUT PARK CENTRAL

 Several groups examined purchasing the property from the previous owners and revamping the project, but no revitalization effort ever got started.

 The time is right for Park Central to write its next chapter, making the most of its ideal location in the heart of Phoenix to become a dynamic, revitalized mixed-use project.
-Nearly all the mall’s original buildings still stand, and most have only cosmetic changes — so they will be repurposed into exceptional, modern office and retail space.
+Nearly all the mall’s original buildings still stand, and most have only cosmetic changes and have been repurposed into exceptional, modern office and retail space.

 And the mid-century-modern style of the past meant that the buildings were constructed with some extraordinary architectural features, ones that will be at the center of the revitalized property.